1

 ---and the space between us and the “receding” galaxy in particular--- was

-somehow expanding.
-(Needless to say there was also a minority view
+realization did not occur until many decades later.
+(Needless to say, there was also a minority view

 in which the apparent recession was believed to be just that ---an